Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-list.md

 ![Advanced filter in assets list](/_books/servicemanager-user-guide/images/asset-list-advanced-filter.png)

-The **Advanced** filter allows you to build one of more conditions to filter the list of assets.
+The **Advanced** filter allows you to build one or more conditions to filter the list of assets.
 When more than one condition is added, all conditions must be met for an asset to be included in the results.

 ![Advanced filter conditions](/_books/servicemanager-user-guide/images/asset-list-advanced-filter-condition.png)